Key Challenges Startups Face and How to Overcome Them

 4. Managing Cash Flow

 Cash flow issues are a leading cause of startup failure.
-Even with strong sales, poor cash flow management can leave your business struggling to cover expenses.
+Even with funding, poor financial management can quickly derail your business.

 How to Overcome It:

-- Negotiate Payment Terms: Work with suppliers and clients to establish payment terms that align with your cash flow needs.
+- Negotiate Payment Terms: Work with suppliers and clients to establish payment terms that improve your cash flow.

 The business landscape is constantly evolving, and startups must be agile enough to adapt to new trends, technologies, and customer demands.